Build Your Own Crystal Radio

 Note: The experiments you can do with your radio may vary greatly depending on where you live and how many AM radio stations there are in your area.
 This procedure is a suggestion, but you may need to modify it based on your location.

-- Turn on your audio amplifier using the volume dial on the side.
+- Turn on your audio amplifier using the switch on the side.
 Adjust the volume to a comfortable level.

 - Now, adjust your tuning rod to see if you can get clear reception of different stations.
 Take your time adjusting the rod to different positions on the tuning coil, and make sure that the tuning rod always makes physical contact with the coil.
 Check the full range of the coil, from one end to the other.